jlbelanger/tapioca/README.md

 This packages allows you to use [JSON:API](https://jsonapi.org/) with [Laravel](https://laravel.com/).

 There are other Laravel packages that already do the same thing, and they probably do it much better.
 I felt like the other packages had too much boilerplate though, and I wanted to re-use my Laravel models as resources.
-I also wanted to add some features that aren't technically JSON:API, like updating a regular record and related pivot table records at the same time.
+I also wanted to add some features that aren't technically JSON:API, like creating/updating a regular record and related/included records at the same time.
 And programming's kinda my thing, so I thought writing this could be fun.
 (Spoiler alert: it wasn't.
 Okay, maybe just a little.)

 ## Install